lukeinator42/cocktail_party_audio_dataset/README.md

 The human_participant_responses folder contains the participant responses on the test audio.
 Punctuation has been removed with the exception of the apostrophes/single quote characters, which have been replaced with  underscores.

-Information regarding the different rendering methods can be found in our [paper](#).
+Information regarding the different rendering methods can be found [here](https://opus.uleth.ca/handle/10133/5815).

 ## Dataset Sources and Licensing
 The speech audio in this dataset is taken from the [VCTK corpus](https://homepages.inf.ed.ac.uk/jyamagis/page3/page58/page58.html) and rendering using the HRTF cue makes use of the [SADIE II Database](https://www.york.ac.uk/sadie-project/database.html).
 The SADIE II Database is made available under the [Apache 2 License](https://www.apache.org/licenses/LICENSE-2.0.txt).